Move to Move (song)

-"Move to Move" is a song by Canadian duo Kon Kan, released as the fourth single from their 1989 debut album Move to Move.
+"Move to Move" is a song by Kon Kan, released as the fourth single from their 1989 debut album Move to Move.
 The song peaked at No. 84 in Canada.

 "Move to Move" was re-recorded for the 1993 album Vida!..., titled as "Move to Move (Revisited)".
 This version has more of a rock sound than the original synthpop version.